Steps to Apply

 - SAT-I code: 1469

-REFERENCES will be required from students who have an ACT score below 21, SAT score (after March 2016) below 1060, an old SAT score (prior to March 2016) of 980, a CLT score below 68, or a GPA below 2.75.
-One academic reference and one church/character reference will be required.
-You will be notified if these are required of you.
+- A writing sample and a description of high school involvement also will be required from students who have an ACT score below 21, SAT score (after March 2016) below 1060 or old SAT score (prior to March 2016) of 980, a CLT score below 68, or a GPA below 2.75.

 Undergraduate Admission & Timeline